-The aquarium filters you choose for your goldfish depend a lot on the size of your setup, and how much maintenance you want to do.
+How to choose the best filter for your goldfish aquarium, after deciding on the size of your set up and how much maintenance you want to do.

-A filter’s primary purpose is to process the waste generated in the aquarium.
+A filter’s primary purpose is to process the waste (ammonia) generated in the aquarium and convert it to more harmless nitrates

 Over time, large numbers of useful bacteria colonize the filter media and process the waste from the water.
 This is called the nitrogen cycle, and all new aquariums must go through it.

-Until these bacteria colonize the filter in sufficient numbers, any ammonia from waste will pollute the water.
+Until these bacteria colonize the filter in sufficient numbers, any ammonia from waste will pollute the water and harm the fish.

 Fish are very sensitive to ammonia levels.